My Professional Qualifications, Counselling Experience, Specialist Area, CPD, Personal Approach.

 Member of BACP - British Association of Counsellors & Psychotherapists) (MBACP)

 3 years' counselling work in addiction (alcohol and drugs) at Rise in Ealing W5, a government funded programme.
 (Please note I unfortunately cannot see current users in private therapy as I cannot not provide monitoring facilities more available at substance misuse agencies eg Rise Ealing and but will be happy to help assess and refer you).

 5 years' voluntary work experience in counselling common mental health problems with Phoenix Counselling - in Feltham.

 5 Years' experience of trauma focused work (long and short-term impact work).

-Some voluntary work experience and Play Therapy Certificate training in counselling children with Phoenix Counselling - in Feltham.
+Voluntary work experience and Play Therapy Certificate training in counselling children with Phoenix Counselling - in Feltham.

 2013 to-date Associate Counsellor on EAP (Employee Assistant Programme) for an NHS Counselling provider.